Little Drum Solar Farm

 Welcome to the project website for Grupotec’s proposal to develop a solar farm south-east of Kirkcudbright.

-We have submitted a planning application to Dumfries & Galloway Council and the application was validated in early January 2025, with reference number 24/2616/FUL.
-We would like to take this opportunity to thank local residents and community representatives for their input and feedback on the proposal to date.
+We submitted a planning application to Dumfries & Galloway Council in late December 2024 and the application was validated in early January 2025, with reference number 24/2616/FUL.

 Consultation